Wolfgang Grodd: Awards

-For his scientific research activity, Grodd was awarded the "Kurt-Decker Award" of the German Society for Neuroradiology in 1988, 1989, 1992 and in 1998.
+For his scientific research activity, Grodd was awarded the Kurt-Decker Award of the German Society for Neuroradiology in 1988, 1989, 1992 and in 1998.
 In 1989 the German Society for Neurotraumatology honored him for his outstanding scientific work.

+Dr. Grodd was ranked 463 globally and 33 in Germany in research.com’s 2023 Ranking of Best Scientists in Neuroscience.
+The same year, they granted him the Neuroscience Leader Award.

 Memberships in scientific organizations

 Grodd is a member of various national and international scientific organizations: